Computation of the effective slip of rough hydrophobic surfaces via homogenization: Abstract

 \section{Abstract}

 We present a quantitative analysis of the effect of rough hydrophobic surfaces on viscous newtonian flows.
-We use a model introduced by Ybert and coauthors in \cite{Ybert}, in which the rough surface is replaced by a flat plane with alternating small areas of slip and no-slip.
+We use a model introduced by Ybert and coauthors in Ref. \refcite{Ybert}, in which the rough surface is replaced by a flat plane with alternating small areas of slip and no-slip.
 We investigate the averaged slip generated at the boundary, depending on the ratio between these areas.
 This problem reduces to the homogenization of a non-local system, involving the Dirichlet to Neumann map of the Stokes operator, in a domain with small holes.
-Pondering on the works \cite{Allaire1,Allaire2}, we compute accurate scaling laws of the averaged slip for various types of roughness (riblets, patches).
+Pondering on the works of Allaire (see Ref. \refcite{Allaire1,Allaire2}) we compute accurate scaling laws of the averaged slip for various types of roughness (riblets, patches).
 Numerical computations complete and confirm the analysis.